 Air handler vs blower

 Air handlers are not blowers.
 This can be confusing for some of our customers, but it's not too hard to understand and we're happy to explain the difference.
 An air handler has the blower, and several other pieces inside.
 You may have dampers, filters, mixing chambers and more in an air handler.
 The blower is just one piece of the pie.

 Here’s what you should know about air handlers: if you’re searching for a conventional furnace or air conditioner, you’ll likely never need to know what an air handler is because it’s probable you won’t need one.
 However, if you’re looking for an electric heat pump, it’s helpful to know that an air handler will probably be a part of your home’s HVAC system.

 Air Handler vs. Furnace

 Air handlers and furnaces aren't often found together.
 If you have a furnace you shouldn't need to think about an air handler.
 Air handlers tend to be setup with heat pumps and help regulate air flow throughout the house.
-Some air handlers also provide secondary heating and cooling parts to help out the heat pump.
-A furnace works differently.
+Some air handlers also provide backup heating and cooling parts to help out the heat pump.
+A furnace works a little differently.
 Instead of an air handler, furnaces have their own blowers that move the warmed air into your ducts and disperse through your home.
-Since furnaces have combustion chambers and burn fuel to make heat, they don't have some of the parts you'll find in a modern air handler.
+Since furnaces have combustion chambers and burn fuel to make heat, they don't have some of the parts you'll find in a new air handler.

-Air conditioners contain the condenser and are typically placed outside the home.
+Air conditioners contain the condenser and are usually situated outside the home.
 One of the most common misunderstandings about air conditioners is that they cool the existing air in your home.
 Air conditioners actually pull out heat from inside your home through a host of pieces within your system and expel it outside.
 The removal of heat is what makes the air feel cool, not the addition of cold air.